Information Center and Park Store are open daily from 10:00am to 4:00 pm.

 Operated and staffed by the City of Albuquerque Open Space Division, this trail system offers visitors the opportunity to view about 100 petroglyphs along three paved trails that are guided by signs.
 Restroom facilities, a drinking fountain, picnic tables and shaded seating areas are available.
 The City of Albuquerque charges a nominal parking fee of $1 Monday-Friday or $2 on Saturday & Sunday.
 Parking fees are per vehicle.
 Commercial tour buses are charged a $25 or $50 parking fee depending on the size of the bus.
 Please inquire directly with the City of Albuquerque at (505) 452-5200.

 The longest petroglyph viewing trail system in the monument, this moderate undeveloped trail is 2.2 miles round-trip.
 Water is not available.
 Vault restroom facility is available at the trail head.
 See approximately 300 petroglyphs in 1.5-2 hours.
-Leashed pets allowed.
+Leashed pets allowed only on section of trail in the middle of the canyon.
 Parking lot is open 8:00 am to 5:00 pm daily.
 A free trail guide is available at the visitor center.

 Warning: Lock your vehicle and set your alarm.
 Do not invite a thief by leaving valuables visible in your vehicle.